matheusmmmp/MLlib-movieRecommendation/README.md

 <p align="center">
  <a href="#about">About</a> •
  <a href="#workflow-stages">Workflow Stages</a> •
- <a href="#techs">Techs</a> •
+ <a href="#tech-stacks">Tech Stacks</a> •
  <a href="#license">License</a>
 </p>

 ## ✎About

-This notebook is a form to practice my knowledge in data science, mostly with the MLlib library in PySpark.
-It walks us through a workflow for solving a problem with a movie recommendation algorithm.
+This notebook is a form to practice my knowledge in data science, mostly with the **MLlib library in PySpark**.
+It walks us through a workflow for solving a problem with a **ALS**(Alternation Least Squarte) movie recommendation algorithm.

 The main purpose of this notebook is to serve as a step-by-step workflow guide, allowing me to review this notebook myself and serve as a study for future cases.